TRedzepagic/simple_library/README.md

 # simple_bookstore
-Another practice project, based on JSON, HTTP, REST..
+Practice project based on JSON, HTTP, REST..

 ## Cloning
 You can clone my repo using: